 Thank you for visiting this site and taking the time to view my artwork!
 I'm truly grateful to all the people that I have met and that have shaped me into who I am today.
 Thank you, thank you!

-I operate out of my home studio in central New Hampshire which was a former funeral home where I live with my wife and daughter.
+I operate out of my home studio in central New Hampshire which was a former funeral home where I live with my wife and children.
 It lends itself well to a unique environment in which to be creative.
 I have full analog and digital set ups at my studio and tend to go between the two as shown.

 I love artworks which have a mood and in which the composition lends itself to heavy light/dark contrasts.
 I find myself reproducing what I see for the most part in my art and I generally attempt to be literally and photo realistic as possible while I have a real passion and interest in the loose painterly nature of the Impressionists.